On super Pl\"{u}cker embedding and cluster algebras: Introduction

-To relations that should be satisfied by the image of a Pl\"ucker map, there is an unconventional approach due to H.~Khudaverdian (around 2010, unpublished).
-It follows the logic of supergeometry for exterior powers, though gives an interesting result even in the purely classical setting of $r$-planes.
-Namely, if $T$ is a simple multivector, then $1/T$ will also be a (simple) multivector of a parity-reversed degree in the space with reversed parity.
-Invoking the definition of exterior powers by differential equations, one can obtain from here certain quadratic relations for a multivector.
-It is indeed tempting to think that they will be exactly the Pl\"ucker relations in the classical case (and thus providing a way for the sought for super analog).
+There is an interesting connection between super Pl\"ucker relations that we obtained and {relations} of Khudaverdian (around 2010, unpublished), who noticed that if $T$ is a simple multivector, then $1/T$ will also be a (simple) multivector of the parity-reversed degree in the space with reversed parity.
+Applying the definition of exterior powers by differential equations\cat{~\eqref{eq.fundeqcond}}, one can obtain from here certain quadratic relations for such a multivector.
+It is indeed tempting to think that they will be exactly the Pl\"ucker relations in the classical case (and thus providing a way for the sought-for super analog).
 This turns out only partly true.
-Namely, we show here that for $k$-planes in $n|m$-space, the Khudaverdian relations are equivalent to the (super) Pl\"ucker relations if $k=2$, but starting from $k=3$ they are only a corollary of the Pl\"ucker relations.
+Namely, we show here that for $k$-planes in $n|m$-space, the Khudaverdian relations are equivalent to the (super) Pl\"ucker relations if $k=2$, but starting from $k=3$, they are only a corollary of the super Pl\"ucker relations.

 The structure of the paper is as follows.
-In Section~\ref{sec.extern}, we recall super exterior powers and Berezinians.
-(Section~\ref{sec.extern}, together with subsection~\ref{subsec.recol} of Section~\ref{sec.simpl} is a crash course in the aspects of supergeometry necessary for our problem.)
+In Section~\ref{sec.extern}, we recall some constructions of supergeometry.
 In Section~\ref{sec.simpl}, we develop the general setup for the super Pl\"ucker map and study the simplest super case $r|s=k|0$.
 For this case, we obtain a complete description of the super Pl\"ucker relations by algebraic method.
-In Section~\ref{sec.general}, we return to the general case of $r|s$-planes in an $n|m$-space.
-We introduce the super Pl\"ucker map for the Grassmannian $G_{r|s}(V)$ and prove that it is an embedding.
+In Section~\ref{sec.general}, we study the general case: introduce the super Pl\"ucker map for the Grassmannian $G_{r|s}(V)$ and prove that it is an embedding.
 We develop general method for obtaining super Pl\"ucker relations.
-When applied to the case $s=0$, it gives the same relations for the essential super Pl\"ucker coordinates as the algebraic method of Section~\ref{sec.simpl}.
-We also introduce and analyze there Khudaverdian's relations.
-In the last Section~\ref{sec.clust}, we discuss application of the super Pl\"ucker relations to super cluster algebras (which so far remain only partly known and, to an extent, conjectural).
+We also analyze there ``Khudaverdian's relations''.
+In Section~\ref{sec.clust}, we discuss application of the super Pl\"ucker relations to super cluster algebras (which so far remain only partly known and, to an extent, conjectural).
 We consider examples where we are able to introduce a ``super cluster structure''.